uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(typeof someVariable); // undefined
 ```

-You can also manually assign the `undefined` value to a variable:
+We can also manually assign the `undefined` value to a variable:

 ```js
 let someVariable = undefined;